 Ofomata(1981) indicated that areas of high susceptibility to gully erosion correspond to geological regions of weak unconsolidated sandy formations while least susceptible areas are within the consolidated tertiary to recent in areas they studied.
 Classical gullies are located in the False-bedded sandstone, Coastal Plain sands, Nanka Sands and the Bende-Ameki Formations of southeastern Nigeria.
 These are all sandy formations which have more gullies than their Shale formation counterparts.
 The geology therefore plays direct and indirect influence on the gully formation.
 The indirect effect is on the soil formation and the nature of soil which contribute significantly to erosion processes.
 Ezechi and Okagbue (1989) summarized the types of gully erosion with respect to their modes and conditions of formation and indicated that the nature of the underlying bed (or geology) has a bearing on the initiation and propagation of gullies.

 The erodibility of the soil (K) is an estimate of the ability of soil to resist erosion based on the physical characteristics of each soil.
-Generally, soils with faster infiltration rates, higher levels of organic matter and improved structure have a greater resistance to erosion (Wall et al. 1987) Sand, sandy loam and loam textured soils tend to be less erodible than silt, very fine sand, and certain clay textured soils (Wall et al., 2003).
+Generally, soils with faster infiltration rates, higher levels of organic matter and improved structure have a greater resistance to erosion (Wall et al., 1987) Sand, sandy loam and loam textured soils tend to be less erodible than silt, very fine sand, and certain clay textured soils (Wall et al., 2003).
 Silt dominated soil were found by Bobe (2004) to be more susceptible to particle detachment in terms of sediment yield than sandy soil.
 This he attributed to relative transportability of fine and none aggregated silt particles.

 Early studies by Bennett (1926), Middleton (1930) and Baver (1933) demonstrated that erosion rates were influenced by soil properties.
 Igwe (2005) remarked that a number of factors such as the physical and the chemical properties of the soil influence erodibility.
 Higher erodibility value (K-factor) indicates the soil’s higher susceptibility to soil erosion (Adornado et al., 2009).
 Wischmeier and Smith (1978) and Renard et al. (1997) used an equation that relates textural information, organic matter, information about the soil structure, and profile permeability with the K factor or soil erodibility factor.